Why we wrote this guide

 - Business owners and employees of music publishing companies, or of businesses who interact with them

-A music publisher is fundamentally responsible for licensing and administering composition copyrights of songwriters.
+A music publisher is fundamentally responsible for licensing and administering the composition copyrights of songwriters.
 Publishers vary in sizes: some are small, independent boutique firms and some are branches of multinational corporations.

-Publishers interact closely with collection agencies such as the Harry Fox Agency and Music Reports for mechanicals, and ASCAP, BMI, and SESAC for performances in order to properly collect royalties.
+Publishers interact regularly with collection agencies such as the Harry Fox Agency and Music Reports for mechanicals, and ASCAP, BMI, and SESAC for performances in order to properly collect royalties.
 Typically, record labels maintain close relationships with music publishers, as publishers control the compositions being recorded by the artists signed to their rosters.

-The history of music publishing in America is largely intertwined with various technological developments that happened over the course of the 19th and 20th centuries.
+The history of music publishing in America is intertwined with various technological developments that happened over the course of the 19th and 20th centuries.

 In the mid-1800s, songwriters had their compositions printed in bulk by businesses who owned printing presses.
 Some of these companies began selling sheet music to the masses and evolved into music publishers.
 These businesses largely exploited songwriters until advocacy groups like the National Music Publishers Association and the Music Publishers Association in Britain were established.
 As a result, global copyright law was strengthened and songwriters were better protected.